-- 1.1 The Mayor, as Budget Officer for Salt Lake County, shall ensure compliance with the Uniform Fiscal Procedures Act for Counties (Act) as required in Utah Code Ann. § 17-36-1, et seq and the Salt Lake County Ordinances § 2.95 et seq. - 1.2 County Ordinances call for the County Mayor and Council to submit budgets compliant with certain dates, content, public noticing, messaging and other requirements as set out in statute and county ordinance 2.95 that shall be adhered to. - 1.3 The budget shall provide for adequate maintenance of capital assets and equipment. - 1.4 The budget shall provide for adequate funding of all retirement systems and employee benefits. - 1.5 The Mayor shall maintain a budgetary system to provide budget control and adherence to statutory, ordinance and policy requirements. - 1.6 The Mayor shall provide reports that compare actual expenditures and revenues to budget.
-These reports shall be made available at least monthly to all elected officials, department heads, and administrators. - 1.7 In June and November of each year, and at additional times requested by the Council, the Mayor shall prepare a Multi-Year Budget and Revenue Projection for key funds.
-Long Range Budget and Revenue Projections are currently prepared for the following funds: - General Fund - Flood Control Fund - Health Fund - Clark Planetarium Fund
+- 1.1 The AuditorMayor, as Budget Officer for Salt Lake County, shall ensure compliance with the Uniform Fiscal Procedures Act for Counties (Act) as required in Utah Code Ann. § 17-36-1, et seq and the Salt Lake County Ordinances § 2.95 et seq. - 1.2 The Act and County Ordinances call for a tentative budget to be filed by the Auditor with the County Mayor and Council on or before November 1 prior to the ensuing budget year beginning January 1 of each year.
+The County Mayor presents a proposed budget to the Council on or before November 15 of each year.
+A budget message, prepared by the Auditor, will accompany the Council Recommended Budget.
+This budget message shall describe the important features of the budgetary plan, and shall state the reasons for changes from the previous year in appropriation and revenue items, and explain major changes in financial policy.
+The Council then adopts a final budget on or before December 10th of each year. - 1.2 County Ordinances call for the County Mayor and Council to submit budgets compliant with certain dates, content, public noticing, messaging and other requirements as set out in statute and county ordinance 2.95 that shall be adhered to. - 1.3 The budget shall provide for adequate maintenance of capital plantassets and equipment. - 1.4 The budget shall provide for adequate funding of all retirement systems and employee benefits. - 1.5 The AuditorMayor shall maintain a budgetary system to provide information for budget control and adherence to appropriation limits and statutory, ordinance and policy requirements. - 1.6 The Auditor Mayor shall prepare provide reports that compare actual expenditures and revenues to budget.
+These reports shall be distributedmade available at least monthly to all elected officials, department heads, and administrators.

+- 1.7 In June and November of each year, and at additional times requested by the Council-or Mayor, the AuditorMayor shall prepare a Multi-Year Budget and Revenue Projection for funds with a property tax rate and the Tourism, Recreation, Cultural & Convention (TRCC) Fundkey funds.
+Long Range Budget and Revenue Projections are currently prepared for the following funds:

+- General Fund

+- Capital Improvements Fund

+- Flood Control Fund

+- Health Fund

+- Clark Planetarium Fund

+- Governmental Immunity Fund

-- Tax Administration Fund
+- State Tax Administration Levy Fund

+- Municipal Services Fund

 - Library Fund

 - Tourism, Recreation, Cultural & Convention (TRCC) Fund

 - Transportation Preservation Fund

 - Visitor Promotion Fund

-- 1.8 The County shall discourage consideration of budgetary new requests for budget increases outside the normal budget appropriation process.
-Such requests, if considered, must be examined in accordance with Countywide Policy 1050 Interim Budget Adjustments.
+- 1.8 The County shall discourage consideration of budgetary new requests for budget increases-or adjustments outside the normal budget appropriation process.
+Such requests, if considered, must be examined in accordance with the County'sCountywide Policy 1050 Interim Budget Adjustment Policy #1050, and Council established budget prioritiesAdjustments.

-- 1.9 The County shall not adopt a budget for any fund where the total appropriation is more than the estimated expendable revenue in accordance with Utah Code Ann. § 17-36-17.
+- 1.9 The County shall not adopt a budget for any fund where the total appropriation is in excess of more than the estimated expendable revenue in accordance with Utah Code Ann. § 17-36-1817.
 In other words, the final budget of the County shall be balanced.
 The definition of a balanced budget is:

-Total budgeted expenditures and other financing uses shall not exceed estimated expendable revenue, fund balance, and other financing sources.
+Total budgeted expenditures and fund balance transfers out to other funds financing uses shall not exceed estimated expendable revenue, fund balance, and transfers in from other funds financing sources.